 Every insurance company is different but, when I did defense work, it was used about a third of the time.

-Some insurance companies won’t do it in a first party case, whereas other companies might, it really just depends.
+won’t do it in a first party case, whereas other companies might, it really just depends.

 So while it’s used regularly, I don’t know how often.
 I do know that, if a company is going to shadow you, there are key times when it’s going to happen: